Willson Contreras: 2018-2022

 Batting .287 with seven home runs and 34 RBIs, Contreras was voted to start in the 2018 All-Star Game, his first All-Star appearance.
 He finished his 2018 campaign batting .249 with ten home runs and 54 RBIs in 138 games.

 Contreras had a fast start to the 2019 season, batting .315 with an on-base plus slugging percentage of 1.069 into mid-May.
 On May 11, he had his first career walk-off hit, a solo shot off the Milwaukee Brewers' Burch Smith, ending a 15-inning marathon.
 Contreras and teammate Javier Baez were named starters for the National League in the 2019 All-Star game, but neither registered a hit.
 On August 3, Contreras strained his hamstring running to first base and was put on the 10-day injured list.
 He finished the 2019 season slashing .272/.355/.533 with 24 home runs and 64 RBIs over 105 games.

 In the shortened 60-game season in 2020, Contreras played in 57 games with a batting line of .243/.356/.407 to go along with seven home runs and 26 RBI.

 In 2021, Contreras slashed .237/.340/.438 with 21 home runs and 57 RBIs in 128 games.
 He also caught the first combined no-hitter in Cubs history against the Los Angeles Dodgers on June 24.

 On May 16, 2022, Contreras hit a grand slam off of Pittsburgh Pirates starter Bryse Wilson, with the blast marking his 100th career home run.
 In 2022, Contreras put up a slash of .243/.349/.466 alongside 55 RBIs and 22 home runs.
 He was selected to participate in the 2022 MLB All Star Game alongside his brother, William Contreras, becoming just the fifth pair of brothers to play in the same All Star Game in baseball history.

-St. Louis Cardinals (2023-present)
+St. Louis Cardinals (2023-2025)

 Contreras dives to put a tag on Kansas City Royals baserunner MJ Melendez in 2023.

 On December 9, 2022, Contreras signed a five-year, $87.5 million contract with the St. Louis Cardinals.
 On May 6, 2023, the Cardinals announced that Contreras would begin to see less time at catcher and more time at designated hitter and in the outfield.
 The decision was made at the request of the Cardinals' starting pitchers who attributed their poor performance to Contreras and told management that they no longer wanted to pitch to him.
 He returned to catching duties on May 15, when he was the starting catcher in a Jack Flaherty start against the Milwaukee Brewers.
 Contreras finished the season with a .264 batting average, 20 home runs and 67 RBIs in 125 games.